 CHRISTMAS WITH THE BEARS

 On Dec.
-19, 2016, George McCaskey and his wife Barb led large Bears Care contingent to Leo for an event designed to make Christmas a little brighter for the Auburn-Gresham community.
+19, 2016, George McCaskey and his wife Barb led a large Bears Care contingent to Leo for an event designed to make Christmas a little brighter for the Auburn-Gresham community.
+See video here.

 More than 50 needy families from four neighborhood grammar schools were invited to Leo for a party that featured a performance by Leo’s world renowned choir and began with a warm holiday meal for close to 300 guests in the Leo cafeteria.